Time Looper Is Here

 “Visit Natchez is proud to have engaged with the Proud to Take a Stand Committee to create a compelling and unique experience that provides insight to an important chapter in our community’s history,” Harris said.
 “This project would not have been possible without the Mississippi Tourism Recovery Fund, enacted as part of the CARES Act.
 From what I have gathered, everyone is very pleased and excited about this.”

-The Proud to Take a Stand monument is a 6-feet tall granite structure that honors the Natchez-Adams County citizens who were wrongfully incarcerated in October 1965 for standing up for basic civil rights and voting rights.
+The Proud to Take a Stand monument is a 6-foot tall granite structure that honors the Natchez-Adams County citizens who were wrongfully incarcerated in October 1965 for standing up for basic civil rights and voting rights.
 It was completed in October 2019.

 The monument is engraved with over 500 names, according to Pernell.
 Many of those listed are names of the young men and women who were forcefully shipped to the Mississippi State Penitentiary at Parchman in October 1965, where they were humiliated, punished, and abused for several days.
 They became known as survivors of “The Parchman Ordeal.”